aws-solutions-library-samples/osml-models/README.md

 docker build . -t osml-models:latest
 ```

 **Note**: The `MODEL_SELECTION` environment variable can be used to pick the model to run.
-Currently, we support 3 different types of model and below are the appropriate naming convention:
+Currently, we support 3 different types of a model and below are the appropriate naming convention:

 - centerpoint
 - flood